minetest/minetest/doc/lua_api.md

 to individual clients, or render things that would be too expensive to compose with `[combine:`.

-IMPORTANT: Avoid sending large images this way.
+> **Warning**: Avoid sending large images this way.
 This is not a replacement for asset files, do not use it to do anything that you could instead achieve by just using a file.
 In particular consider `minetest.dynamic_add_media` and test whether using other texture modifiers could result in a shorter string than embedding a whole image, this may vary by use case.

 ## Hardware coloring